adravRevorg/OpenGL_Steps/README.md

-# OpenGL_Steps
+### Learn and Practice modern OpenGL

-A step by step flow for learning modern OpenGL
+A step by step flow for learning modern OpenGL.
-Based on the guide by: https://learnopengl.com/
+**Following the guide and layout by Joey De Vries: https://learnopengl.com/**

-Summary notes are provided at the end of each program.
+Summary notes provided at the end of each program, for a brief overview.

 1. A solid colored window
 2. Triangles
     - Solid colored triangle